 The second species is known as the ocellated turkey, and it is native to the Yucatan Peninsula of Mexico.
 At one point, researchers classified these birds separately from the North American species, but they are extremely similar, so they have since been placed into the same genus.

 Ocellated turkeys are more endangered, so Mexican authorities are stricter about hunting.
-They typically employ “hunting tourism” trips in the spring in order to manage the bird population safely.
+They typically employ “hunting tourism” trips in the spring to manage the bird population safely.

 Evolution and Origins